World’s First LEED Ice Cream Factory, and it’s in Turkey

 In addition to using alternative energy such as biomass in some of its plants, Unilever captures rainwater – sometimes at several points throughout their factories – and uses waste heat to power some of its systems.
 They also use energy efficient lighting technology.

-All told, the company has diverted 1 million tons of CO2 from the atmosphere since 2008, according to Green Biz.
+All told, the company has diverted 1 million tons of CO2 from the atmosphere since 2008.

 Unilever, palm oil industry, LEED ice cream factory, world's first 'green' ice cream factory, green ice cream factory in Konya, green building in Turkey, corporate social responsibility in Turkey, Marmaray undersea rail tunnel, unsustainable building projects in Turkey, dairy industry practices

-“We decided that Konya was the most suitable place for our investment for a number of reasons, such as access to raw materials, good infrastructure and logistics, the availability of qualified works and lower earthquake risks, as well as the good support of Konya’s local administration,” Pier Luigi Sigismondi, Unilever’s chief supply chain officer told Green Biz.
+“We decided that Konya was the most suitable place for our investment for a number of reasons, such as access to raw materials, good infrastructure and logistics, the availability of qualified works and lower earthquake risks, as well as the good support of Konya’s local administration,” Pier Luigi Sigismondi, Unilever’s chief supply chain officer told an online magazine Green Biz, no longer online.

 Granted, many critics argue that the United States Green Building Council’s Leadership in Energy and Environmental Design is not truly green.
 If Saudi Aramco, one of the world’s prolific oil producers, can snatch up a LEED Platinum building certification, then clearly the standards are not sufficiently high.